 10 double / twin en-suite rooms in a separate house at the farm with a large porch.
 Four double / twin rooms that share a bathroom in the ‘old house’ (built in 1939) that has two bathrooms, a common sitting room and a kitchen.
 Free Wi-Fi in the dining room.
 Laundry facilities.

 There’s a shared dining room / canteen in the annex to the farmers’ house.
-Other meals than breakfast are available, but between September 1st and May 31st they have to be pre-ordered.
+Breakfast is included and dinner is served from 7-9 pm.
+Refreshments can also be served during the day if pre-ordered.
 Fully licensed.

 Service and recreation

 The same family has lived at Sólheimahjáleiga since 1850 and farm cattle, sheep, horses and chickens.
 Guests are more than welcome to get to know the ropes at the farm – just ask your hosts to show you around.
 Marked hiking trails nearby and further afield in the lovely Mýrdalur region.
 Riding tours, between one and four hours, at Vellir (7 km / 4.5 mi) and Mið-Hvoll (13 km / 8 mi).
 To explore Sólheimajökull glacier, you can join snowmobile tours, jeep tours, glacier walks or try ice climbing with the operators at Ytri-Sólheimar.
 Skógafoss waterfall and the Skógar district museum are nearby (12 km / 7.5 mi).
 The nearest village is Vík í Mýrdal (24 km / 15 mi) where you’ll find a swimming pool, a tourism information centre, a supermarket and diners, as well as a nine-hole golf course.